Holy Flying Circus (2011)

 Despite no less an authority than Jesus Christ assuring us that most of Holy Flying Circus is untrue, amazingly quite a lot of the events depicted actually occurred.

-No scene recreations, as the film begins after Life of Brian has been completed.
+No scene recreations, as the film begins after The Life of Brian has been completed.
+Below is a portion of the film’s recreation of the infamous episode of 'Friday Night, Saturday Morning'.